jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 So suppose you have an image in `module/help/img/picture.png`, to link to it you would put `"%HELP_FOLDER%/img/picture.png"` in your markdown.
 - **Math**:If you want to add math expressions to help documentation, use TeX/LaTeX code into `\\\\(...\\\\)` or `$...$` for inline style, and use `\\\\[...\\\\]` or `$$...$$` for block style math expressions, note that you may need to escape characters such `$\\alpha+\\beta$` to get $\alpha+\beta$.
 - **R Code**:Suppose want to display example R code block or highlighting in the help documentation, you can use ` ```r ``` ` with your R code.

+### `icons/`
+The icons folder is where you should place all icons you want to show, aka one for the ribbonbar that opens the [menu](#description-menu) and possibly more for use with headers and/or analyses.
+Preferably this is an [svg](https://nl.wikipedia.org/wiki/Scalable_Vector_Graphics) because this scales very gracefully.
+You could also use [png](https://nl.wikipedia.org/wiki/Portable_network_graphics) or [jpg](https://nl.wikipedia.org/wiki/JPEG) but since these do not scale very well they could make your icon look pretty bad on some computers.
+If you specify an icon somewhere in [Description.qml](#Description.qml) you should include the extension but not the path.
+As an example, the file `ModuleName/inst/icons/myGorgeousIcon.svg` would be specified only as `myGorgeousIcon.svg` and JASP will make sure to retrieve it from this directory.

+### `R/`
+In the R folder you should place your R file(s).
+You could add all your analyses into one file, or store separately them into separate files (recommended).
+You might event want to separate the reusable parts of your code further into their own file(s).
+The important part is that the name(s) of your main function(s) match the name(s) you specified under `function` in the analysis-entries of the [menu](#description-menu).
+A detailed guide on creating R analyses can be found [here](r-analyses-guide.md).

 ### Package Metadata
 Because a JASP Module is also an R package it should contain a [DESCRIPTION](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#The-DESCRIPTION-file) file and a [NAMESPACE](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-namespaces) file.